encode/uvicorn/docs/index.md

 [Falcon](https://falconframework.org) is a minimalist REST and app backend framework for Python, with a focus on reliability, correctness, and performance at scale.

+### Muffin

+[Muffin](https://github.com/klen/muffin) is a fast, lightweight and asynchronous ASGI web-framework for Python 3.

 [uvloop]: https://github.com/MagicStack/uvloop
 [httptools]: https://github.com/MagicStack/httptools